shyambhati/Advance_Notification/README.md

 ```

 ### 3: Modern mode
-Modern mode have all advance mode features nad it have some ne featers.
+Modern mode have all advance mode features and it have some new features.
-It has a qnique design.
+It has a unique design.
 You can change advance mode design with add a single word "MODERN".
-in modern mode youcan't change devider color we are working on it.
+In modern mode you can't change divider color we are working on it.

 <img src="https://github.com/shyambhati/Advance_Notification/blob/main/display/modern.gif?raw=true" align = "right" width="300px" height = "600px">